-Biopsies from abdominal subcutaneous adipose tissue were used to investigate ex vivo mitochondrial respiration in adipose tissue by high-resolution respirometry.
-Respiration in all states was approximately 50-fold lower in adipose tissue compared with muscle fibers when normalized to tissue mass (Fig. 2A and Fig. 4A).
+Biopsies from abdominal subcutaneous adipose tissue were used to investigate ex vivo mitochondrial respiration in adipose tissue by high resolution respirometry.
+Respiration in all states was approximately 50-fold lower in adipose tissue compared to muscle fibers when normalized to tissue mass (Fig 2A and Fig. 4A).
 Over all subjects, no significant effect of the training intervention on respiration was detected (Fig. 4A).
-This was also the case when the 2 response groups were analyzed separately (Fig. 4B), and mitochondrial respiration before and after exercise training was highly comparable in responders and lowresponders (Fig. 4C,D).
+This was also the case when the two response groups were analyzed separately (Fig. 4B), and mitochondrial respiration before and after exercise training was highly comparable in responders and low-responders (Fig 4C,D).
 Due to the poor recovery of the adipose tissue samples after respirometry, mitochondrial enzyme abundance was not analyzed.
-Histology data were
+Histology data were available from 13 participants before and 16 participants after the intervention.
+We did not find a significant change in adipocyte size between pre/post intervention (60.2±6.2 vs. 57.7±7.3 $\mu$ m; p=0.3).
+Data for a paired analysis over time (mANOVA) were available from 10 participants revealing also no difference upon time (p=0.2).